 Of course, these are generalizations, and many people will exhibit some amount of any number of these personality types.
 However, everyone will more strongly exhibit characteristics of one personality type over all the others.
 Recognizing and understanding which personality types you manage on your team will help you motivate and communicate with them.

 Managing different personality types and personality traits is a difficult part of our roles as managers.
 However, identifying and understanding how each personality type is motivated and how they communicate is a critical step in effectively managing your team to success.

 About Crestcom International, LLC.

 Crestcom International, LLC is an international leadership development organization, training more than one million leaders for 25,000 businesses in over 60 countries across the globe.
-Crestcom achieves this through a blend of live-facilitated multimedia video, interactive exercises, and shared learning experiences.
+We achieve this through a blend of live-facilitated multimedia videos, interactive exercises, and shared learning experiences.
 Crestcom implements action plans and coaching accountability sessions to ensure measured development in key leadership competency areas.
 For more information, please contact your local Crestcom representative found here.